 Let’s talk here about the seemingly most frustrating scenario, the last one — the customer that signs a contract that then doesn’t pay.
 “They signed the contract!!” your exasperated rep will say, worried he will lose his commission.

 First, let’s assume the customer is actually in the wrong (somehow).
-Before we even go there, take a breather and think about it from the customer perspective.
+Before we even go there, take a breather and think about it from the customer’s perspective.
 Are you sure they are / were “wrong”?

 Ok, if they are in the wrong, then of course, you can just turn off the service.
 This is SaaS, after all.
 If the customer has deployed the product and is using it but has not paid, that will certainly get their attention.
 But … if you shut off a mission-critical service and disrupt their business, watch your NPS plummet below zero.
 You have to give them notice and a grace period before doing this.
-Assume you have done that properly though, shutting off the service generally gets folks to pay.
+Assuming you have done that properly though, shutting off the service generally gets folks to pay.
 It certainly did for us at EchoSign / Adobe Sign.
-A big red banner at the top of every page, with a 14 day countdown to service shutdown, got 99% of the deadbeats to pay.
+A big red banner at the top of every page, with a 14-day countdown to service shutdown, got 99% of the deadbeats to pay.
 Or today, if a sponsor for SaaStr Annual doesn’t pay us after signing a contract … well … we just don’t build their booth.
 You move on.
 They may well sponsor SaaStr 2025.